umd-cmsc389e/fall25/project1/README.md

-# CMSC389E Project 0 - Tutorial Island
+# CMSC389E Project 1 - Tutorial Island

-Due: **Friday, February 7th, 2025 at 11:59PM**
+Due: **Friday, September 19th, 2025 at 11:59PM**

-Prior to starting **Project 0**, ensure you have went through the entirety of the [Setup README](https://github.com/umd-cmsc389e/fall25/tree/main/setup).
+Prior to starting **Project 1**, ensure you have went through the entirety of the [Setup README](https://github.com/umd-cmsc389e/fall25/tree/main/setup).

 ## Importing Projects
-To import the project, you need to download `project0.zip`, extract it, and move it into the `saves` folder of your Fabric installation folder.
+To import the project, you need to download `project1.zip`, extract it, and move it into the `saves` folder of your Fabric installation folder.
 The easiest way of doing this is the following:

-1. Download `project0.zip` from this directory
+1. Download `project1.zip` from this directory
-2. Locate your `./Downloads` folder and extract the contents of `project0.zip` into `project0`
+2. Locate your `./Downloads` folder and extract the contents of `project1.zip` into `project1`
-3. Use `Ctrl + X` on the `project0` folder to cut it, saving it into your clipboard
+3. Use `Ctrl + X` on the `project1` folder to cut it, saving it into your clipboard
 4. Go to your Minecraft Launcher and locate the **Installation Folder** for `fabric-loader-1.20.1`, similar to what you did during setup.
 Click on "Open installations folder"
 ![image](https://hackmd.io/_uploads/B1PLvzvwJl.png)
-5. Navigate to the `saves` folder, and use `Ctrl + V` to paste `project0`
+5. Navigate to the `saves` folder, and use `Ctrl + V` to paste `project1`
 6. Finally, run Minecraft, go to "Singleplayer", and you should see **Project 0** has been successfully imported!

 ## Submitting Projects
 Projects will be submitted and autograded via **Gradescope**.
 If you are not already in the **Gradescope**, the join code can be found in the syllabus.
-To submit the project, you will need to locate your `project0` world file, zip it into `project0.zip`, and submit it into the relevant Gradescope assignment.
+To submit the project, you will need to locate your `project1` world file, zip it into `project1.zip`, and submit it into the relevant Gradescope assignment.
 Here's a step-by-step:

 1. Go to your Minecraft Launcher and locate the **Installation Folder** for `fabric-loader-1.20.1`, similar to what you did during setup.
 Click on "Open installations folder"
 ![image](https://hackmd.io/_uploads/B1PLvzvwJl.png)
-2. Go to the `saves` folder, right click on `project0`, and compress it to **ZIP File**.
+2. Go to the `saves` folder, right click on `project1`, and compress it to **ZIP File**.
 3. Go to the Gradescope assignment and upload the relevant **ZIP File**.

 ## Notes